aleroses/English/InUse/Basic Grammar in Use.md

 Negative:

 Americano:
 	I don't have a car.
+	He doesn’t have a car.

 Británico:
 	I haven't got a car.
+	He hasn’t got a car. (nota el has en 3a persona)

 #### 9.1 Write these sentences with have / has or don't have / doesn't have.
 The meaning is the same.